Zuijin Teiki Emaki: Style

 The portraits in the work are perfectly representative of works created at the end of the 12th century according to the nise-e technique, a current of the Yamato-e painting style that can be defined as the art of realistic portraits of the Kamakura period.
 Nise-e was part of the search for realism in painting initiated at that time, in opposition to older pictorial movements under which the faces were stylised or idealised, without a search for authenticity.

+The nise-e genre emerged at the end of the Fujiwara period, in the late 12th century.
+Before then, portraiture of living figures was uncommon outside Buddhist monks; secular portraits were largely limited to commemorating the deceased.
+A shift in this convention is attested in the diary Gyokuyō of the court poet and calligrapher Kujō Kanezane (1149–1207): in 1173, a group portrait was painted on the walls of the Buddhist temple Saishōkō-in, commemorating imperial excursions to Mount Kōya and other sacred sites.
+The project was overseen by Tokiwa Mitsunaga, with the faces of the courtiers painted by Fujiwara no Takanobu (1142–1205).
+Kanezane, who had not taken part in the excursions, is recorded as noting the striking realism of the resulting portraits.

 The rendering of the nine portraits is based mainly on thin black lines drawn in India ink, the colour being limited to discreet touches for the faces and harnesses of the horses.
 The pictorial technique is therefore linked to the hakubyō tradition popular during the Kamakura period: monochrome drawing in ink on plain paper.

 Execution, however, varies within the series.
 The first three portraits show guards from the second half of the 12th century: the lines are very free and expressive, without much recourse to preparatory sketches.
 As these guards belonged to an older era, it is possible that their portraits were copied from an older scroll.
 The next four guards (from the fourth to the seventh in the scroll) have a relatively similar stroke, but are based on an initial sketch with fine lines that was then supplemented by thicker brush strokes.
 In addition, the details of the faces, and especially the nostrils, in these four portraits are more marked than in the first three.
 The last two portraits are distinguished by the more vigorous use of the brush, as well as a more restrained line scrupulously following the preparatory lines, giving an impression of lower quality.
 Despite their stylistic differences, all portraits also share recurring elements, including the individuality of the faces, the naturalistic rendering of the horses and the extensive use of fine lines.